thumbnail image

 Story Homes - housing development proposal for Hornby

-Story Homes have submitted a proposal to build 76 houses on Fleet Lane, on land next to OneSchool Global in Hornby.
-Gressingham Parish Council is opposing the application.
+Story Homes submitted a proposal to build 76 houses and a medical centre on Fleet Lane, on land next to OneSchool Global in Hornby.

 The application’s reference number is: 18/01165/HYB